sidkhwl/sidkhwl.github.io/aboutme.md

 # subtitle: Siddhant Khandelwal
 ---

+I am a Software Engineer working @[Samsung Research Institute Bangalore](https://research.samsung.com/sri-b).

-I am completing my final semester at BITS Pilani pursuing a B.E. in Computer Science.
+I have completed a B.E. in Computer Science @[BITS Pilani](https://www.bits-pilani.ac.in/) in 2021.

-Currently I'm dabbling with competitive programming.
-I practice mostly at [Leetcode](https://leetcode.com/sidkhwl/), will be switching to [Codeforces](https://codeforces.com/profile/ahfod) soon.

-I will be joining [Samsung R&D Institute Bangalore](https://research.samsung.com/sri-b) as a Software Engineer after graduation.

-I have worked at a fast-growing startup, and an MNC as a Software Engineer Intern.
+I have also worked at a fast-growing startup, and an MNC as a Software Engineer Intern.

-Currently building a Computer vision based ITMS system inspired by the VisionZero ideology.
-Landing page under construction.
-Python, C++, JavaScript, Java are languages I code in, in order of preference.
+Python, JavaScript, C++, Java are languages I code in, in order of preference.

+I am an avid reader, my [goodreads](https://www.goodreads.com/user/show/97892136-siddhant-khandelwal) profile.

 I have projects in Web Development, Machine Learning.
 Pinned repositores [here](https://github.com/siddhantkhandelwal) exemplify.